DConnellyII/Lyft-Bay-Wheels/README.md

 I then checked the shape of the original data to see how many rows and columns I would be working with.
 From there, I checked the name of the columns because I needed to rename some data for accuracy.
 ![ETL02](images/etl_images/etl_02.png)

 I also checked for any null values in the dataset to determine if it was worth having them or if they could be dropped to improve the analysis.
 There were 745 start and end stations that were missing.
 I assume these may be bikes that were used but never docked so it didn't allow for any information to be recorded.
 There were also 49,376 birth years and 49,370 genders that were not recorded.
 This could be that the users didn't want to record any personal information of themselves.
-Being that it was around 5% of the data, I decided to dropped them.
+Being that it was around 5% of the data, I decided to drop them.
 ![ETL03](images/etl_images/etl_03.png)

-Then, I verified and changed a few datatypes and once the data checked out, I exported the merged data into a single CSV.
+Then, I [verified and changed a few datatypes](https://github.com/DConnellyII/lyft_bay_wheels/blob/main/images/etl_images/etl_04.png) and once the data checked out, I exported the merged data into a single CSV.
 ![ETL04](images/etl_images/etl_04.png)

+From there, I started researching the [Bay Wheels map](https://account.baywheels.com/map) to try and get location information for each of the stations.
+I wanted to add the city names, the state and both latitudes and longitudes for each start and end station.

+Initially, I was working within the CSV file in Excel adding the latitudes and longitudes, but realized that it would be time consuming because of the amount of information I needed to include and the Lyft website had several hang ups while searching.
+It also could present the opportunity for inaccuracies (which happened) if I continued this way.

+I decided to upload my data into PostgreSQL to add my data into my dataset.
+The more I worked with my queries, the more advanced they became to save time and increase accuracy.

+Originally, I was working with all of the data from each city (Berkeley, Emeryville, Oakland, San Francisco, San Jose).